Creative Commons Chuck Kollars' Personal Home Page

 I grew up in this family in Bremerton Washington.
 Bremerton is west of Seattle, a ferry ride across Puget Sound.
 There's a naval shipyard in downtown Bremerton and the Bangor naval submarine base just to the north.

-My parents still live in the same house we grew up in (except when I was a very small child).
+My parents lived most of their adult lives in the same house we grew up in (except when I was a very small child).
 That house, which used to be in "the country," is now surrounded by tract houses and near major shopping areas.
+It first went up in value as the town grew around it, then later went back down in value as the neighborhood grew unfashionably "old".

 To differentiate between the family a person grows up in and that persons own family, professionals refer to the family a person grew up in as "family of origin."

 The surname Kollars is fairly unusual.
 It turns out that folks with that surname in the USA are probably all related.
-The name --originally Kolash ("wheel maker")-- came from somewhere near what used to be Czechoslovakia, and the spelling was mangled at Ellis Island.
+The name --originally Kolash ("wheel maker")-- came from Bohemia (currently a major part of Czechoslovakia), and the spelling was mangled during immigration.
 The original immigrant came to the town of Crofton in northeast Nebraska, and many of the Kollars diaspora trace back to that town.
 A distant relative put a lot of effort into capturing the Kollars family tree.
-The results of that effort seem to not be available online any more, but fortunately I got a copy before it disappeared.
-Here's my copy of the Kollars family tree.
+The results of that effort seem to not be available online any more, but fortunately I got a copy before it disappeared, and have tweaked and extended it.
+Here's the current Kollars family tree.

 Parents

 Dad grew up on a farm in Nebraska, then left it in hopes of becoming a CPA.
 He was drafted into WWII, and served in the Pacific Ocean.
-After the war he went to college in Washington state on the GI bill.
+After the war he went to college in the Pacific Northwest on the GI bill.
 Educated as an electrical engineer, he got a job at Puget Sound Naval Shipyard in Bremerton.
 He lived in that town all his adult life, getting married, raising a family, retiring to part time work, then retiring from that too.
-He's always been a gardener --he used to unwind from the office by "watering the garden"-- and is still very fond of his large (40'x100') vegetable garden.
+He's always been a gardener --he used to unwind from the office by "watering the garden"-- and remained very fond of his large vegetable garden (initially 40'x100' - it shrank a bit in later years).

 Mom grew up on the edge of Spokane Washington, in a small close-knit community centered on truck gardening, in what would have been desert landscape if not for some springs.
 Water was important there.
 A motel a little down the road from her homestead never opened because they couldn't get an adequate water supply.
 Her house got its water from a well that tasted funny because of a high iron content.
-What water there was travelled in strange ways through the old rock that surfaced in hexagonal columns, for example blasting for a new road caused one swimming pool to constantly have extra water flow into it so the only way to keep it from overflowing and making a mess was to run a pump all the time.
-She went to college for a couple years, then got married and settled in Bremerton and stayed there all her adult life.
-Even though Mom is having more and more trouble getting around, Dad still drives her to her church once a week where she helps with secretarial things.
+What water there was travelled in strange ways through the old rock that surfaced in hexagonal columns, for example blasting for a new road caused one swimming pool to constantly have extra water flow into it so the only way to keep it from overflowing and making a mess was to run a pump backward all the time.
+She went to college for a couple years, then got married (the joke back then was the college degree was an "M.R.S.") and settled in Bremerton and stayed there all her adult life.
+She helped with secretarial things at her church for many years.

 Siblings